-White, non-Hispanic: A person having origins in any of the original peoples of Europe, North Africa, or the Middle East (except those of Hispanic origin).
+White: A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.
 Women's center: Center with programs, academic activities, and/or services intended to promote an understanding of the evolving roles of women.